wille-wang/battleship/README.md

 This implementation is a simplified version of Battleship, where:

 - Each battleship occupies **only one grid** on the board, as opposed to spanning multiple grids like in the original game.
-- The grid size is **8 x 4**, giving you a smaller search space for guessing compared to the traditional 10 x 10 grid.
+- The grid size is **8 x 4**, providing a smaller search space for guessing compared to the traditional 10 x 10 grid.
-- There are three hidden ships, and you need to guess their locations based on feedback received after each guess.
+- There are only three hidden ships.

 After each guess, the game will return a triple as feedback: